0923 Animal Care Operations Manager

 May be called upon to perform humane euthanasia.

-1. Associate's degree from an accredited college or university, preferably in animal husbandry or related field OR its equivalent in terms of total course credits/units [i.e. at least sixty (60) semester units or ninety (90) quarter credits; AND
+1. Bachelor's degree from an accredited college or university, preferably in animal husbandry or related field AND

-2. Seven (7) years of experience in animal care operations.
-Two (2) of those years must have included supervisory experience in any field AND
+2. Five (5) years of experience in animal care operations.
+AND

 3. Possession of a valid California Driver's License.

-A Bachelor's degree from an accredited college or university in animal husbandry or related field may substitute for two (2) years of required experience.
+A Master's degree from an accredited college or university in animal husbandry or related field may substitute for two (2) years of required experience.

 How To Apply